marceluphd/Prototype-PocketQube/README.md

 This is a proof of concept prototype of a LoRa based PocketQube processor and radio board.
 It follows much of the design principles of the successful [$50SAT PocketQube satellite](http://www.50dollarsat.info/).
-A 1P Pocket cube is 50mm x 50mm and this allows for PCBs that are approximately 40mm square.
+A 1P PocketQube is 50mm x 50mm and this allows for boards that are approximately 40mm square.

-The concept behind this design is that the main board (PCB) is primarily intended for use in a PocketQube satellite but that the board can also be used for terrestrial remote sensor applications.
+The concept behind this design is that the main board is primarily intended for use in a PocketQube satellite but that the board can also be used for terrestrial remote sensor applications.

 The radio transceiver module (RFM98) uses a LoRa device developed by Semtech and released in 2013.
 Typical LoRa modules are the same size (15mmx15mm) as previous FSK data modules such as the RFM22B used in $50SAT.
-LoRa uses a proprietary form of spread spectrum radio technology and is capable of operating with signals that are up to 20dB below noise level.
-This give LoRa significant range\distance advantages over previous generation FSK devices of around 10 times.
+LoRa uses a proprietary form of spread spectrum radio technology and is capable of receiving signals that are up to 20dB below noise level.
+This give LoRa significant range\distance advantages over previous generation FSK devices, LoRa typically goes 10 times further for the same transmitter power.

 The very long range capability of LoRa has resulted in a new family of sensor based applications, in particular [The Things Network](https://www.thethingsnetwork.org/).